 Annie released her stressball—or hand in this case?—and both of the soldiers fell, Connie to the floor, and Annie onto her pillow.
 Her head lolled to the side, eyes half-lidded and white-gowned chest searching anxiously for breath.

 A shrill wail rang through the fog in Annie’s ears, the pitch growing stronger with every hitched breath.
 She glanced down towards the end of the bed, but her vision was too blurry and shaky.
 Closing her eyes, Annie opted to listen.
-An odd peace crept over her, warm waves lapping back and forth from inside her chest down to the tips of her numb limbs as loud, healthy lungs tested their function.
+An odd peace crept over her, warm waves lapping back and forth from inside her chest down to the tips of her numb limbs as loud, healthy cries filled the room.

 Boots clomped beside the bed and Annie’s instincts sensed a figure looming over her.